 The functional currency is the currency of the primary economic environment in which the entity operates and has been determined for each entity within the Company.
-The consolidated financial statements are presented in Canadian dollars, which is the functional currency for Colibri and Canadian Gold Resources Ltd. The functional currency of Yaque Minerales S.A de C.V. and Minera Bestep S.A. de C.V, is the Mexican Peso.
+The condensed consolidated interim financial statements are presented in Canadian dollars, which is the functional currency for Colibri and 7985240 Canada Ltd. The functional currency of Yaque, Minera Bestep and Coboro, is the Mexican Peso.